Six Sonatas for Violin and Harpsichord, BWV 1014–1019: No. 6 in G major, BWV 1019

+I. Allegro

 The opening movement is a concerto allegro in G major and common time.
 This already sets the sonata apart from the previous sonatas, which like the sonatas da chiesa of Corelli start with slow movements: BWV 1019, like the instrumental concertos of Bach, begins with a fast movement.
 Symmetrical in structure and written in strict da capo form, its opening 21 bar ritornello is scored as a tutti section for all three parts.
 The toccata-like semiquaver theme descending in the violin is matched by a rising quaver countersubject in the upper keyboard, with a rhythmic quasi-continuo in the bass line.
 The upper voices are written in invertible counterpoint in the ritornello, with the musical material alternating every two or four bars.
 The semiquavers continue unabated like a moto perpetuo throughout the ritornello, passing from one voice to another.
 After the first eight bars, when the main theme is heard twice, there is an eight-bar interlude when the violin and upper keyboard play in counterpoint, alternating between semiquaver motifs derived from the main theme and a syncopated countersubject.

 For the remainder of the ritornello the semiquavers pass to the bass, with an arpeggiated version of the motifs for two bars which leads into a short coda and a cadence marking the beginning of the middle section of the movement.
-The arpeggios in the left hand of the harpischord are accompanied by an adaptation of the syncopated countersubject in the right hand and fragmented quaver responses in the violin.
+The arpeggios in the left hand of the harpsichord are accompanied by an adaptation of the syncopated countersubject in the right hand and fragmented quaver responses in the violin.

 The middle portion of the movement lasts 48 bars and is also symmetrical in structure, made up of two fugal sections and a central episode in which the non-thematic material in the ritornello is heard again.
 The new fugue subject is five bars long and is first heard in the violin with a simple figured bass accompaniment in quavers.
 The subject is then taken up in the upper keyboard, while the violin part plays figures drawn from the continuo line, including characteristic quaver leaps in sixths.
 A two bar bridging passages with semiquaver scales in parallel thirds in the upper parts leads into the statement of the fugue subject in the bass line, while the upper parts develop the accompanying motifs in syncopated exchanges.
 At the close semiquaver scales in the bass merge into the semiquaver arpeggios from the second interlude in the ritornello, which is reprised in full with the upper parts exchanged.
 It is followed by a reprise of the first interlude, which leads directly into a repetition of the entire fugal section with the upper parts exchanged.
 This time at the close the semiquaver scales in the bass line are joined by parallel scales in the upper parts for the final cadence that heralds the concluding rendition of the ritornello.